debasish83/django_todo/movierater/README.md

 - MovieRater UI is a typical CRUD application with create, read, update and delete workflows.
 Now we need to support user authentication and user registering

 - Style the application and do some refactoring.
-Here we plan to use material-ui,
+Here we plan to use material-ui or similar component library

+- For GCP and AWS Deployment of React/Django apps, idea is to use GCP App Engine / AWS Elastic Beanstalk using hosted mysql, use hosted services like task-queues, BQ/Redshift, bigtable/dynamo-db and ai-platform/tf-cluster.